abcxyz/abc/README.md

 ### Action: `append`

 Appends a string on the end of a given file.
 File must already exist.
+If no newline at tend of `with` parameter, one will be added unless `skip-ensure-newline` is set to `true`.

 Params:
 - `path`: File in which to do the replacement.
   May use template expressions (e.g. `{{.my_input}}`).
 - `with`: String to append to the file.
+- `skip-ensure-newline`: Bool (default false).
+When true, a `with` not ending in a newline will result in a file with no terminating newline.
+If `false`, a newline will be added automatically if not provided.

 Example:
 ```yaml